aleph-im/aleph-vm/src/aleph/vm/controllers/qemu/QEMU.md

 These are installable via
 `apt install cloud-image-utils qemu-utils qemu-system-x86`

-At this moment this branch depends on branch `olethanh-qemu-message-format`  of aleph-message which add the new temporary format.  https://github.com/olethanh/aleph-message/tree/olethanh-qemu-message-format

-The easiest way is to check the branch locally and install it in your venv using `pip install -e .`
+This branch depends on the version 0.4.1 of `aleph-message` that add the `hypervisor` field.
+The easiest way is to install tha version using `pip install -e .`

 ## To test launching a VM instance